-4.6.3 Installing a Replacement Mechanism
+4.5.2 Installing a Replacement Shaft Assembly

-- Fit mechanism to mechanism beam, see paragraph 4.5.1 - 2.
-Fit mechanism shaft adaptors using key, retaining washer and bolt - Push end-float in both mechanisms in the same direction and measure the distance Dim.
-3. "A" (refer to Section 5 for information from drawings supplied in regards to the required measurements for Dim "A") between both mechanism shaft adaptors. - Adjust the length of the shaft assembly to the dimension measured in step 2 (Dim.
-'A') 4. using spacer washers. - After a suitable combination of spacer washers (to produce Dim.
-'A') has been found, 5. the coupling key can be fitted; followed by excess spacer washers, retaining washers, and bolt. - Push end-float in one mechanism so as to maximise Dim.
-'A', then fit the connecting drive shaft to the shaft adaptors using coupling bolts and washers. - Check end-float of total assembly as detailed on Page 4-19 7.
+- 1. Fit mechanism to mechanism beam, see paragraph 4.5.1 - 2.
+Clean bore of shaft adapters and fit onto drive shafts of mechanisms using key, retaining washer and bolts, making sure they are pulled firmly onto taper. - 3.
+Push end-float in both mechanisms in the same direction and measure the distance Dim.
+"A", (see Drawing 26-A41- 697 in Section 5) between both mechanism shaft adaptors. - 4.
+Adjust the length of the shaft assembly to the dimension measured in step 3 (Dim.
+'A') using spacer washers. - 5.
+After a suitable combination of spacer washers (to produce Dim.
+'A') has been found, the coupling key can be fitted; followed by excess spacer washers, retaining washers, and bolts. - 6.
+Push end-float in one mechanism so as to maximise Dim.'A', then fit the connecting drive shaft to the shaft adaptors using coupling bolts and washers and torque to 88 N.m (65ft.lbs). - 7.
+Check end-float of total assembly as detailed in Section 4.4.9, apply Loctite to all screw threads on final assembly.